wesgarland/shystemd/README.md

 # Shystemd

-Welcome to Shystemd, a lightweight partial replacement for `systemctl` and `journalctl` written largely in GNU Bash and GNU Make.
+Welcome to Shystemd, a lightweight partial replacement for `systemctl` and `journalctl` written largely in GNU Bash and GNU Make, heavily leveraging the `daemon` program by *raf <raf@raf.org>*.

 Copyright (c) 2022 Kings Distributed Systems.
-Licensed under the terms of the MIT License.
+Released under the terms of the MIT License.

-## Rationale
-At Kings Distributed Systems, we use systemd to manage many processes on our servers, and our systemd unit files are machine-generated from another set of config files.
-We wanted to be able to test our platform in a variety production-like environments, and full testing would include start/stop operation via `systemctl`.
-Our test environments include:
- - Docker containers, especially in GitLab CI
- - directories on the local filesystem where we set an alternate root via environment variables
- - chroot jails on developer machines

-## Getting Started, the tldr version
+## Getting Started, the tldr; version
-Inside your environment which does not already have a systemd,
 ```bash
 git clone https://github.com/wesgarland/shystemd
 cd shystemd